Efficient Data Representation by Selecting Prototypes with Importance Weights: Related Work

 \section{Related Work}

-Recently, there have been a surge of papers proposing interpretable models motivated by diverse applications such as medical \cite{caruana}, information technology \cite{irt} and entertainment \cite{lime}.
-The strategies involve building rule/decision lists \cite{decl,twl}, to finding prototypes \cite{Kim16} in an unsupervised manner like us or strictly in a supervised manner as \cite{sproto}, to taking inspiration from psychometrics \cite{irt} and learning understandable models.
-Works such as \cite{lime} differ from the above methods in that they focus on answering instance specific user queries by locally approximating a superior performing complex model with a simpler easy to understand one.
+Recently, there has been a surge of papers proposing interpretable models motivated by diverse applications such as medical \cite{caruana}, information technology \cite{irt} and entertainment \cite{lime}.
+These strategies involve building rule/decision lists \cite{decl,twl}, to finding prototypes \cite{Kim16} in an unsupervised manner akin to our work or strictly in a supervised manner as \cite{sproto}, to taking inspiration from psychometrics \cite{irt} and learning understandable models.
+Works such as \cite{lime} differ from the above methods in that they focus on answering instance-specific user queries by locally approximating a superior performing complex model with a simpler, interpretable one.
 The hope is that the insights conveyed by the simpler model will be consistent with the complex model.